lawsmiley/image-cards/README.md

 ### Adding New Characters
 1. Add character images to the `public/` folder
-2. Update the `items` array in `ImageStack.tsx`
+2. Update the `characters` array in `src/lib/characters.ts`
-3. Customize names and roles
+3. Customize names, roles, bounties, powers, and quotes

 ### Changing the Theme
 - Modify background colors in `App.tsx`
-- Adjust card styling in `ImageStack.tsx`
+- Adjust card styling in `CharacterCard.tsx`
 - Customize animations in `CardStack.tsx`

 ## 📱 Available Scripts